hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 5. Drag *dateparsed* into the **X axis** and *costinbillingcurrency* or *cost* into **Value**.
 ![Images/cidazure-common-visual-fieldwell](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-fieldwell.png?width=1000px)

-6. Scroll down through the fields list.
+6. Scroll down through the fields list on the left hand side.
 You'll notice a data field called *tags* this is the original column, in JSON format, from the Azure cost export.
 If you specified Azure tags during deployment you'll see additional data fields that start with *tag-*
 ![Images/cidazure-common-visual-tagfields](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-tagfields.png?width=300px)

 7. In our example we're going to select *tag-environment* and drag it into the **Group/Color** field well.